gordonaspin/icloud_photos_downloader/README.md

                                   downloaded again.)
   --only-print-filenames          Only prints the filenames of all files that
-                                  will be downloaded (not including files that are already downloaded.)(Does not download
+                                  will be downloaded (not including files that are already downloaded).
+(Does not download
                                   or delete any files.)
   --folder-structure <folder_structure>
                                   Folder structure (default: {:%Y/%m/%d}).
 If